 A third member of the A & S Research team, experimental nuclear physicist Dr. Robert Koontz believes that, based on his analysis of all the findings, there could well be an off-world civilization responsible for manufacturing and implanting these objects.

 According to Dr. Koontz, one metallic object exhibited an isotope variance that, mathematically, means it has to have originated from a spot in the Milky Way galaxy around 90 million years older than Earth, and within a distance of 50 light years — give or take a few billion miles.
-(One light-year is 5.88 thousand billion miles; our nearest stellar neighbour, Alpha Centauri, is about 4 light years away.)
+(One light-year is 5.88 thousand billion miles; our nearest stellar neighbor, Alpha Centauri, is about 4 light-years away.)

 The Doctor Leaves an Exceptional Legacy

 Dr. Leir was a very important and very well-respected figure in the UFO/ET research field.
 He gave countless lectures around the world; was the medical advisor to the Mutual UFO Network; featured in the ‘infotainment’ movie Earth’s Original Sin about aliens; gave testimony at the Citizen Hearing on Disclosure, a seminal event we covered in this ufoinsight.com article; and wrote a book about his surgeries and investigations: